chainstack/docs/docs/tutorials/optimism/bridge-ether-from-ethereum-l1-to-optimism-l2-using-the-optimism-javascript-sdk.md

 node index
 ```

-The console will log all of the steps and it will looks similar to the following:
+The console will log all of the steps and it will look similar to the following:

 ```sh
 Fetching current balances...